RebelliousSmile/aidd-overlay/commands/doc-quick-ref.md

 The agent will:
 1. Consult existing documentation
-2. Delegate to `software-architect` or `product-owner-functional` if needed
+2. Delegate to `code-architect` if architectural decisions needed
 3. Create a 3-tier guide:
    - TL;DR (30 seconds)
    - Quick Reference (5 minutes) with code examples